These fun play dough activities for kids are the perfect way to boost fine motor skills and keep the creativity flowing during play!

-From scented to seasonal and everything in between, the latest and greatest play dough recipes are taking Pinterest by storm and blowing up on kids activity blogs all over the internet.
-At The Inspired Treehouse, we know that playing with play dough is more than just fun…it’s one of the most beneficial activities for kids when it comes to fine motor skill development!
+At The Inspired Treehouse, we know that using play dough for fine motor development is one of the best (and most fun) approaches.
 We use play dough during our pediatric occupational therapy sessions to promote nearly every aspect of fine motor functioning with an added sensory bonus!

 So you’ve found an awesome new play dough recipe, you’ve created a perfect batch of the smooth, squishy stuff…now what?
 Free play with play dough is a must – it’s so fun to see what kids will come up with on their own.
 But working in some of the following play dough activities for children can help specifically target strength, coordination, and manipulation skills.